ajittupe2548/react-practice/README.md

 ## Middleware overview

 1. redux-thunk: Handles asynchronous actions by allowing action creators to return functions (thunks) instead of plain action objects.
 It provides a way to delay the dispatch of actions or dispatch actions conditionally.
+When a thunk function is dispatched, it passes through the Redux middleware pipeline, ensuring that any additional middleware (like logging or error tracking) processes it.
+When we call fetchData(dispatch) directly, the function does not go through Redux middleware.
+This means we lose the ability to leverage middleware features such as logging, centralized error handling, batching actions, or analytics.

 2. redux-persist: Allows persisting and rehydrating the Redux store across page reloads.
 It stores a subset of the state in local storage, session storage, or other storage engines.